dzgierski19/CheckMyService/README.md

-Create a monitoring application for the status of websites.

-Websites to be monitored should be loaded from a text file.
+# CheckMyService

+The application is designed to monitor the status of various websites.
+Website details are stored in a SQLite database.
+Every 10 seconds, the application sends HTTP requests to these websites and analyzes the responses to verify their functionality (status codes 2xx).
+After each check, the website statuses are logged into a CSV file.

+Features
+Add Websites: Easily add websites to monitor by entering their URLs into the SQLite database.
-The application should send HTTP requests to each website address every 10 seconds.
+Automated Status Monitoring: The application automatically sends HTTP requests to the stored website URLs every 10 seconds to check their status and ensure they're operational (returning status codes 2xx).

-We consider a website to be functioning if it returns a status in the 2xx range.

-After each request, the status of the websites should be saved to db.

-Information to be recorded for each website includes Timestamp, Website Name, its status - Running/Down, and the returned HTTP Code.

-The program must not block the Event Loop.
+CSV Status Logging: Each check logs website data into a CSV file, including the timestamp, website name, status (Running/Down), and HTTP response code.
+CSV Download: Users can download a CSV file with the status history of a selected website.

+🚀 Technologies
+Node.js
+Express.js
+TypeScript
+Zod
+Prisma
+Cron
+PostgreSQL